-Consisting of over 150 vendors, Roadshow Antiques South in Pickering is home to high-quality merchants showcasing the best retro goods, vintage items, knick knacks, collectibles, Canadian memorabilia and stylish secondhand clothes.
-Located at The Pickering Markets, vendors are spread out over a floor space of 22,000 square ft.
+Until it was closed in December 2020 due to the COVID-19 pandemic, Roadshow Antiques South in Pickering was home to 150 high-quality merchants showcasing the best retro goods, vintage items, knick-knacks, collectibles, Canadian memorabilia, and stylish secondhand clothes.
+Located at The Pickering Markets, vendors were spread out over a floor space of 22,000 square ft.

 Roadshow Antiques North in Innisfil hosts over 200 merchants in a 32,000 square ft multi-vendor shopping mall.
 There you will find high-quality, rare antiques and collectibles.
 Shop for well-loved vinyl records, 1970’s manual scooters, retro kitchenware, mid-century furniture and beautiful artwork from the early 20th century.

 Where: Roadshow Antiques North – Industrial Park Road 2207, Innisfil, Ontario, L9S 3V9

 When: North – Monday – Sunday: 10:00 – 17:30

 More information: Read here our full review of Roadshow Antiques

 #6 Flea Markets in Ontario: Freelton Antique Mall

 Fred and Char Berrisford bought Freelton Antique Mall in 1997.
 Back then the market was very small and consisted of a mixture of antiques and handmade crafts.
 The passion that they had for antiques and eccentric vintage goods meant that they quickly built up a strong reputation with local vendors.